 Page has not been accused of any crimes, and it is unclear whether the Justice Department might later seek charges against him or others in connection with Russia’s meddling in the 2016 presidential election.
 The counterintelligence investigation into Russian efforts to influence U.S. elections began in July, officials have said.
+The FBI also began investigating Page in July as part of the probe, officials said.
 Most such investigations don’t result in criminal charges.

 The officials spoke about the court order on the condition of anonymity because they were not authorized to discuss details of a counterintelligence probe.

 During an interview with the Washington Post editorial page staff in March 2016, Trump identified Page, who had previously been an investment banker in Moscow, as a foreign policy adviser to his campaign.
 Campaign spokeswoman Hope Hicks later described Page’s role as “informal.”

 Page has repeatedly denied any wrongdoing in his dealings with the Trump campaign or Russia.

 “This confirms all of my suspicions about unjustified, politically motivated government surveillance,” Page said in an interview Tuesday.
 “I have nothing to hide.”
 He compared surveillance of him to the eavesdropping that the FBI and Justice Department conducted against civil rights leader Martin Luther King Jr.

 The White House, FBI and Justice Department declined to comment.

 FBI Director James B. Comey disclosed in public testimony to the House Intelligence Committee last month that the bureau is investigating efforts by the Russian government to interfere in the 2016 presidential election.

 Comey said this includes investigating the “nature of any links between individuals associated with the Trump campaign and the Russian government and whether there was any coordination between the campaign and Russia’s efforts.”